tetious/SyslogProxy/readme.md

 Installation
 ===
 Build or grab a release zip.
 Configure as above.
-As an admin, run:

 SyslogProxy will run standalone or as a windows service.
 To run standalone, simply run the exe.